oscarryz/yz-design-notes/Questions/solved/Import - Embed.md

 ```

 #answered Feb 15 2023
-No embed, but you can "hook", behaviour from other blocks, see  [Inheritence](../../Features/Inheritence.md)
+No embed, but you can "hook", behavior from other blocks, see  [Inheritence](../../Features/Inheritence.md)

 Import is a simple name shortening see [Import](../../Features/Import.md)